View on GitHub

 To execute unit tests for the WBC library, run

-from the library’s root folder.
-This will execute unit tests for all installed components, e.g. solvers, robot models, etc…
+from the library’s build folder.
+This will execute unit tests for all installed components, e.g., solvers, robot models, etc.

 WBC Library Tutorials